Lurchi70/sc2xmlreader_pypi_package/README.md

   </data>
 </xml>
 ```
-the returned payload data has a length of 439 Bytes (in older versions 11 Bytes more) in an coded format.
+the returned payload data has a length of 439 Bytes in an coded format.
-At this point, many thanks to all the other persons that have decoded this format in the past and shared their insighst.
+At this point, many thanks to all the other persons that have decoded this format in the past and shared their insights.

 ## Interface
 To verify your hostname and user credentials and get the correct url: